-The measure is particularly well suited to buildings and areas with high occupancy density (restaurants, schools, meeting rooms), high ventilation requirements (healthcare) or specific building characteristics such as high ceilings (significant volumes outside of the occupied zones) or with high lighting power density.
+The measure is particularly well suited to buildings and areas with high occupancy density (restaurants, schools, meeting rooms), high ventilation requirements (healthcare), or specific building characteristics such as high ceilings (significant volumes outside of the occupied zones) or high lighting power density.

-The most prevalent application of displacement ventilation in North America is through the use of raised floor for ventilation distribution, although this is mostly limited to new construction.
-Horizontal distribution, however, can be used in retrofit application with floor-standing diffusers – either free-standing or wall-integrated.
+The most prevalent application of displacement ventilation in North America is using raised floors for ventilation distribution, although this is mostly limited to new construction.
+Horizontal distribution, however, can be used in retrofit applications with floor-standing diffusers – either free-standing or wall-integrated.
 Horizontal flow distribution is the most common type of DV in Europe.

-In addition to the increased energy efficiency provided by the improved ventilation efficiency, displacement ventilation also provides significant additional non-energy benefits through increased Indoor Air Quality improved acoustics and potentially improved thermal comfort compared with typical mixing ventilation design.
+In addition to the increased energy efficiency provided by the improved ventilation efficiency, displacement ventilation also provides significant additional non-energy benefits through increased Indoor Air Quality improved acoustics, and potentially improved thermal comfort compared with typical mixing ventilation design.

 Applicability to Connecticut